redis/redis-doc/topics/cluster-spec.md

 Redis Cluster does not support multiple databases like the stand alone version of Redis, there is just database 0, and the `SELECT` command is not allowed.

-Clients and Servers roles in the Redis cluster protocol
+Clients and Servers roles in the Redis Cluster protocol
 ---

-In Redis cluster nodes are responsible for holding the data, and taking the state of the cluster, including mapping keys to the right nodes.
+In Redis Cluster nodes are responsible for holding the data, and taking the state of the cluster, including mapping keys to the right nodes.
 Cluster nodes are also able to auto-discover other nodes, detect non-working nodes, and promote slave nodes to master when needed in order